-The following table displays Stroke and Heart Disease Mortality for Norfolk and Virginia Beach Since 2013, Norfolk's rate of heart disease mortality declined by 37.8.
+The following table displays Stroke and Heart Disease Mortality for Norfolk and Virginia Beach27 Since 2013, Norfolk's rate of heart disease mortality declined by 37.8.
 The rate of heart disease mortality in Virginia Beach declined 11.9 since 2013.
 Norfolk's heart disease mortality rate is significantly higher than Virginia Beach and Virginia.
 The rate of heart disease mortality in Virginia Beach is lower than that of Virginia.

-Health Issue Norfolk Virginia Beach Virginia HP2020 Target Stroke Mortality Rate (per 100,000) 2017 46.9 36.0 31.8 34.8 Heart Disease Mortality Rate (per 100,000) 2017 178.0 126.6 133.1
+Health Issue Norfolk Virginia Beach Virginia HP2020 Target Stroke Mortality Rate (per 100,000) 2017 46.9 36.0 31.8 34.8 Heart Disease Mortality Rate (per 100,000) 2017 178.0 126.6 133.1 three adults has high blood pressure in the United States.

-High blood pressure is the number one risk factor for stroke that can be corrected.
-High blood pressure can also lead to heart attack, heart failure, and atherosclerosis.
-One in three adults has high blood pressure in the United States.
 The prevalence of high blood pressure in Norfolk and Virginia Beach is below that of the United States; however, it is above the Healthy People 2020 goal.
 One in six adults has high blood cholesterol, one of the major risk factors for heart disease.
-The prevalence of high cholesterol in Norfolk and Virginia Beach is below that of the United States
+The prevalence of high cholesterol in Norfolk and Virginia Beach is below that of the United States28